FAQ's - Laurel PTO

 Laurel School Parent Teacher Organization (PTO) is a volunteer organization that works to promote and support the education and welfare of the Laurel School students, kindergarten through fifth grade, by:

-When you become a PTO member, you become a part of a Laurel family, a committed group of teachers, staff and parents who work together to create a nurturing, supportive environment where our students can shine - academically, socially, and emotionally.Funds to support all PTO-sponsored programs and purchases are generated through membership dues and through parent-coordinated fundraisers.Working closely with Principal Linda Creighton, Laurel’s PTO-supported programs are identified to help support key school programs and activities.
+When you become a PTO member, you become a part of a Laurel family, a committed group of teachers, staff and parents who work together to create a nurturing, supportive environment where our students can shine - academically, socially, and emotionally.Funds to support all PTO-sponsored programs and purchases are generated through our One Community Campaign and parent-coordinated fundraisers.Working closely with Principals Linda Creighton at Lower Campus and Alicia Heneghan at Upper Campus, Laurel’s PTO-supported programs are identified to help support key school programs and activities.
 These include:

 - Further strengthening our students' learning environment by providing enrichment programs that support general curriculum requirements, as well as social and grade-level activities.